Select, Extract and Generate: Neural Keyphrase Generation with Layer-wise Coverage Attention: Conclusion

 \section{Conclusion}

-In this paper, we present SEG-Net, a keyphrase generation model that identifies the salient sentences in a target document to utilize maximal information for keyphrase prediction.
-SEG-Net jointly learns to predict both present and absent keyphrases from the target document.
-In SEG-Net, we incorporate novel layer-wise coverage and an informed copy attention to cover all the critical points in a document and diversify the present and absent keyphrases.
-We jointly train SEG-Net for keyphrase generation and their part-of-speech tags prediction.
-We evaluate SEG-Net on five benchmarks from scientific articles and two benchmarks from web documents.
-The experiment results demonstrate that it is effective over the state-of-the-art neural generative methods on both scientific and web domains.
+This paper presents SEG-Net, a keyphrase generation model that identifies the salient sentences in a target document to utilize maximal information for keyphrase prediction.
+In SEG-Net, we incorporate a novel layer-wise coverage attention to cover all the critical points in a document and diversify the present and absent keyphrases.
+We evaluate SEG-Net on seven benchmarks from scientific and web documents, and the experiment results demonstrate SEG-Net's effectiveness over the state-of-the-art methods on both domains.